Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sandford has 35 active public transport stops, all of which are bus stops.
-These stops are served by 53 different routes that together facilitate 9,241 weekly passenger trips.
-The accessibility of transport in Sandford is limited, with residents on average located 921 meters from the nearest stop.
+These stops are served by a total of 109 different routes, providing 10,672 weekly passenger trips combined.
+The accessibility of these transport services is rated as limited, with residents typically living 921 meters away from the nearest stop.
+Most residents commute outwards due to Sandford's primarily residential nature.
+Cars are the dominant mode of transportation, used by 93% of residents.
+On average, there are 2.4 vehicles per dwelling in Sandford, which is higher than the regional average.

 Frequently Asked Questions - Transport